TOPIC

 Biography

 Sheyann was named the “Smallest Freedom Fighter” by Dr. Martin Luther King, Jr. At age eight, Sheyann would sneak out of her house to attend mass meetings.
-She also led the congregation in singing freedom songs.
-She was the youngest participant to take part in the historically first attempted Selma to Montgomery march known as “Bloody Sunday”.
-She also participated on the “Turn Around Tuesday March” and the successful march from Selma to Montgomery in spite of being threatened by her parents constantly.
+In addition, she presided over the congregation’s collective singing of freedom-themed songs.
+She was the youngest participant to take part in the first attempted Selma to Montgomery march, known as “Bloody Sunday”.
+She also participated on the “Turn Around Tuesday March”.

-Her involvement in the KEEP Productions Youth Development and Mentoring Program was created by Sheyann in 1980, which is a great motivational tool for her as a change agent.
+Her involvement in the KEEP Productions Youth Development and Mentoring Program was created by Sheyann in 1980. which is a great motivational tool for her as a change agent.
 This program has been in existence for thirty-five years.
-It is designed for youth ages three through eighteen to enhance their personal growth, by building self-esteem in order that they will become strong leaders of tomorrow.
-This program also assists in the development of individual talents as well as to serve as a vehicle to help youth exhibit these talents to improve their self-image and increase their full potential for personal and career growth.
+T This program also assists in the development of individual talents as well as to serve as a vehicle to help youth exhibit these talents to improve their self-image and increase their full potential for personal and career growth.
 She also works with adults ages 19 and up.

 3224_1162675067431_5625067_n